AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Fault Law in Washington

-Washington is a fault state, also known as a “tort state.”
-Unlike a no-fault state, when someone causes an accident in a fault state, their insurance assumes primary responsibility for the victim’s injuries.
+Washington is an at-fault state, also known as a “tort state.”
+Unlike in a no-fault state, when someone causes an accident in an at-fault state, their insurance assumes primary responsibility for the victim’s injuries.

-Washington motorists are not obligated to possess personal injury protection (PIP) coverage, yet insurance providers must present a minimum of $10,000 in PIP coverage with each auto insurance policy they provide.
+Washington motorists are not obligated to have personal injury protection (PIP) coverage, yet insurance providers must present a minimum of $10,000 in PIP coverage with each auto insurance policy they provide.
 Opting out of this coverage requires a written declaration.
-Because of this, many Washington drivers inadvertently possess some level of PIP coverage.
+Because of this, many Washington drivers end up with some level of PIP coverage.

 SR-22s in Washington